-To support AQIP operations and activities, the organization will:
+To support AQIP operations and activities, the institution will:

 - participate in all scheduled AQIP activities (e.g., Strategy Forum, Systems Appraisal, Annual Updates), which are essential to the operation of this accreditation process and required by AQIP for its accrediting determinations;